1.SOS: Set Our Spending (eat at home so food costs won’t roam);

 10. Limit your paper products.
 Use a dish rag instead of a paper towel and a cloth napkin in a labeled napkin holder for each member of the family.
-Just wash those napkins after a few uses.

 11. Skip fancy cleaners.
 Try this WILD CLEANER.
 Use a gallon jug and fill it with one container of rubbing alcohol, 1 cup of vinegar and 1 cup of ammonia then water to fill.
 Put the solution in a spray bottle and use it for everything.

 Thus, when we begin to take a hold of our food expenses, we begin to corral our overall expenditures and learn to live within our means, or even under them.

 7. SOS: Spot Opportunities to Slash and